AcademySoftwareFoundation/EncodingGuidelines/OtherFfmpegArgs.md

 ---
 layout: default
-title: Other ffmpeg arguments.
+title: Useful Ffmpeg Filters.
 nav_order: 5.5
 parent: Encoding Overview
 ---

-# Other ffmpeg arguments.
+# Useful Ffmpeg Filters.

 This is covering other things that can be done directly in ffmpeg that might be useful.